 - Discomfort when sitting, caused by an enlarged prostate

-None of these symptoms is specific to prostate cancer.
-Men who have a noncancerous condition called BPH or an enlarged prostate also have these symptoms.
+Other noncancerous conditions cause these same symptoms.
+For instance, men who have a noncancerous condition called BPH or an enlarged prostate also have these symptoms.
 Urinary symptoms also can be caused by an infection or other conditions.
 In addition, sometimes men with prostate cancer do not have any of these symptoms.

 If cancer has spread outside of the prostate gland, a man may experience: